harveycoombs/share/README.md

 #### What is the maximum upload size?
 5GB.
 This applies to multiple-file uploads as well, meaning the combined size cannot exceed 5GB.

+#### How do I delete an upload?
+Currently, you cannot manually delete uploads.
+Uploads are automaically deleted 30 days after the upload date.